 Dedicated to service and community engagement, Professor Miller has a passion for mentoring university students from underrepresented groups.
 She currently serves as a Posse Foundation faculty mentor for a cohort of students from New York City, a merit-based program dedicated to changing the face of leadership in America by developing outstanding undergraduate leaders from diverse backgrounds.
 She also serves as a faculty advisor for LUNA (Lawrence University Native Americans) and was recently invited to participate on the Academic Steering Committee for the College Horizons Scholars Program based in New Mexico, an innovative academic success program designed to address retention and bolster the number of Native American (American Indian, Alaska Native, or Native Hawaiian) students who enter and stay in the PhD pipeline.

 Professor Miller will be participating on a collaborative panel addressing the “Faculty Fellows Program for a Diverse Professoriate” in Chicago, a seven-year initiative addressing barriers to faculty diversity in the humanities, humanistic social sciences, and arts, especially in the context of liberal arts colleges.
 She has received Lawrence’s 2000 Young Teacher Award, “given annually to an untenured member of the faculty who has demonstrated excellence in the classroom and the promise of continued growth.”
-She was featured in the 2005 Lawrence Today President’s Report and her faculty profile will be published in an upcoming 2017 Lawrence Today magazine.
+She was featured in the 2005 Lawrence Today President’s Report and her faculty profile was published in the Winter 2017 Lawrence Today magazine.
 Her most recent invitation includes a presentation for the Society for Ethnomusicology’s national conference in Denver, Co where she will lead an interactive session about inclusive pedagogy with ethnomusicologists, culture bearers, and music educators.

 Contact by e-mail: firstname.lastname@example.org